 Nectar might be a little better for side sleepers than back sleepers, and a little better for those under 200 lbs rather than those over 200 pounds -- that's not to say it can't handle 200+ pound back sleepers; it sure can.
 Their web site describes it as "the support of a firm mattress with the comfort of a pillow-top" -- that's an apt description.

 The edge support when sitting on the edge is "OK," but not great (see my video).
 However, I don't expect great edge support with an all-foam mattress.

 Very good!
 Nothing felt pinched or ouchy.
 It filled the space in the small of my back nicely.
 If you are very lightweight (ie, under 110 pounds) you may not experience as much pressure point relief.

 What am I looking for in conformity?
 I want something that feels firm where it's supposed to feel firm, and soft where it's supposed to feel soft.
 That's a tall order (or a $5,000+ mattress), but let's at least get as close as we can.
 I want something that conforms to my body locally, but not globally.
 In other words, I want to sink into my mattress just a bit -- maybe an inch or two, but I don't want a giant valley to be formed while the mattress tries to accommodate my whole body.

 I don't give a star-rating to shipping, but shipping is free.
-It is delivered by UPS, FedEx, etc, and they say it should arrive within 5-7 business days (mine only took about 3 days!)
-As of the date of this post, they don't offer expedited shipping.
-It comes in a box, compressed.
+It is delivered by UPS, FedEx, etc. It comes in a large roll, compressed.
 There is no cost to you if you decide to return it during the trial period.